 PHONES & COMMUNICATION

 You can use your phone in China if your phone contract provides international roaming services, or if your phone is unlocked.

 International Roaming Services: Remember, roaming can be quite expensive, and you should consult your provider before leaving your home country.

 A data-only international plan may be your best bet if you don’t need to receive or make many calls.

-They are available in airport shops (expensive), metro stations, or streetside stalls and convenience stores.
-You can refill as necessary.
 Look for (generally blue) signs that say China Unicom or China Mobile or “Sim Ka”

 If you decided to do neither, there is plenty of free wi-fi around the city in hotels and cafes.
 However, be warned that many free wi-fi zones, like in Starbucks or the airport, require you to sign up with a working phone number in order to receive a log-on code.